awharu/sentenalai/documents/api_specs.md

 ## Streams & Transcoding

-### 2. Provision Transcoder (RTSP Ingest)
+### 2. Provision Transcoder
-*Initiates a background job to connect to an RTSP source and begin HLS transcoding.*
+*Initiates a background job to connect to an RTSP source and begin transcoding.*

 `POST /streams/provision`